tech-acs/chimera-docs/docs/developer/Advanced topics/Caching.md

 - *max-level* : this option, when passed, will control the level depth of caching that will occur for indicators.
 By default, only national and first area levels will be cached.
 Accepts a number between 1 and the total number of area hierarchies you have

-- *questionnaire* : this option can be used to update the cache of indicators that belong to that specific questionnaire.
-By default, indicators across all questionnaires will be updated
+- *data-source* : this option can be used to update the cache of indicators that belong to that specific data source.
+By default, indicators across all data sources will be updated

 - *tag* : this option, when passed, will specifically target indicators that have been assigned the given tag, excluding all other untagged indicators